Answers to the 2019 Investor IQ Test. by Natalie Pace.

 2. What are 3 red flags that your financial plan is in peril?

-*If you lost 30% or more in the Great Recession and you haven’t made any changes, you’re as vulnerable (or more) today as you were then.
+*If you lost 30% or more in the Great Recession and you haven’t made any changes, you’re more vulnerable today than you were then.
+Don’t confuse a bull market with wisdom.
+Everyone has made money since 2009, except 2018, when everyone lost money – even on their “safe” side, in bonds.

-*The NASDAQ is up almost six times the low of March 9, 2009.
-The Dow Jones Industrial Average is up about 3.5 times.
-If your returns are lackluster, your plan needs revising.
+*The NASDAQ is up five times the low of March 9, 2009.
+The Dow Jones Industrial Average is up about 3.25 times.
+If your returns over the last decade is lower than this, your plan needs reviewing.

-Now is the time to do this assessment because Alan Greenspan, Warren Buffet and Robert Shiller are all saying that stocks and bonds are in a bubble, and the last two times we had corrections (2000 and 2008), most people lost more than half of their retirement.
-17 million homes have been auctioned or repossessed by banks since 2006.
+Now is the time to do this assessment because Alan Greenspan, Warren Buffet and Robert Shiller have all been saying that stocks and bonds are in a bubble for over a year.
+During the last two corrections (2000 and 2008), most people lost more than half of their retirement.
+15+ million homes were auctioned or repossessed by banks when the real estate bubble burst before the Great Recession.
+Wisdom and time-proven systems are the cure.

-If you’d like a second opinion on your current plan from an unbiased analyst with a time-proven track record of saving homes and nest eggs and earning the ranking No. 1 stock picker, call 310-430-2397.
+If you’d like a second opinion on your current plan from an unbiased analyst with a time-proven track record of saving homes and nest eggs since 1999, while earning the ranking of No. 1 stock picker, call 310-430-2397.

 3. How much of your nest egg should you keep safe?

 A percentage equal to your age.
-Consider overweighting more safe when times look pretty perilous or a bull market is going into its 10th year (as is the case in 2018).
-This simple strategy helped followers of Natalie Pace earn gains in the last two recessions.
-The trick in today’s world is to know what’s safe when bonds are in a bubble (and risky) and money market funds have redemption gates and liquidity fees.
+Consider overweighting more safe when the economy is stumbling or a bull market is going into its 11th year (as is the case in 2019).
+This simple strategy helped followers of Natalie Pace earn gains in the last two recessions, and then build upon that solid foundation in the bull markets in between.
+In today’s world, it is important to know what’s safe.
+Bonds lost money in 2018, and are riskier than most investors realize.
+Money market funds have redemption gates and liquidity fees.

 4. What's safe?

 Hard assets will outperform paper assets in a world where there is too much monopoly money and broken pension promises floating around.
 So, the mantra is “safe, income-producing hard assets that you purchase for a good price.”
-However, you also need liquidity and cash flow.
-That is why some of the best investments are those that reduce your monthly expenses (for life).
+It’s hard to buy real estate at a good price in 2019.
+You don’t want to be all in on hard assets because you also need liquidity and cash flow.
+That is why some of the best hard asset investments are those that reduce your monthly expenses (for life).
 That is why I spend one full day on What’s Safe at the Investor Educational Retreats.
+Shop for this year’s low-hanging fruit.
+Educate yourself on the best income-producing hard assets that are right for you now, so that when prices are more attractive, you know what you want and have the means to move on it.
 Call 310-430-2397 to learn more.

 5. What is the average return of stocks over the last 10 and 30 years?